 Most (95 per cent!)
 Canadians live within 50 km of a college campus, so “whether you’re in a rural area, the North or another isolated area, you can go to school,” Amyot says.
 “And with online learning, you also have access to campus.”

 However, proximity to school means many students commute, which can make it difficult to build relationships.
 Colleges have worked hard to create opportunities for students to socialize.
-Even with the coronavirus pandemic, Amyot says it will still be possible to get involved in student life in September.
-“It will be different [in the fall].
-It will be done through social media,” she acknowledges.
-But she still urges incoming students to get involved from home.
+Even when classes have to be moved online due to COVID restrictions, Amyot says it’s still possible to get involved in student life.
 “If you want to have a good social experience, I would say you have to be involved in student life.”

 Reach out to your student union, suggests Khosla.
 “Aside from advocating for your rights as a student, they host several events throughout the school year, especially in the beginning.”

-And yes, you can expect to experience Frosh Week this September, though it won’t include nearly as many icebreakers or pub nights as usual.
-Colleges successfully hosted virtual orientation events during the summer semester, so they are likely to take a similar approach in the fall.
-Online orientations focus on student services and scheduling, but they’re still a good opportunity to meet your fellow students.
+And yes, you can expect to experience Frosh Week this September, though it may not include as many icebreakers or pub nights as it did in years past.
+Colleges have found ways to successfully host virtual orientation events, and while they often focus on student services and scheduling, they can still be a good opportunity to meet your fellow students.

 Khosla also recommends getting involved with clubs, or even starting your own.
 Haire, the College of the North Atlantic student, agrees.
 “I wish I had done more research on campus groups, activities and programs,” he says.
 “These groups will not take away from your academics, and they will actually help you establish meaningful relationships across campus.”

-That remains good advice for this year, when most Canadian students will be learning online.
+That remains good advice for this year, when some Canadian students may still be learning online.
 Whether it’s a film club or a group of entrepreneurially minded business students, there’s a huge value in making connections with your fellow students.
 Technology has made it possible to hang out almost as if we were physically occupying the same space—that film club can use Netflix Party or Gaze to watch movies at the same time, while business students can host brainstorming sessions via Zoom.

 One word of caution: don’t get overwhelmed by everything that’s going on, socially or academically.
 “I think going into college, it’s important to have a clear sense of what you want to get out of it,” Murphy, the Humber PR student, says.
 “What is your intention?
 College isn’t just about going to class and writing notes all the time.
 You should allow yourself to expand and enjoy the journey.”

-There’s still plenty of uncertainty around what the coming school year will look like, but Amyot believes incoming students needn’t worry about the quality of education they’re about to receive.
-By the time first-year students start class in September or January, colleges will have solid experience delivering online education, she says.
+There’s still some uncertainty around what the coming school year will look like, but Amyot believes incoming students needn’t worry about the quality of education they’re about to receive.
+Colleges have solid experience delivering online education, she says.
 And, because class sizes are small—between 20 and 30 students in most cases—“there’s attention really being given to the specific individual needs of the students,” she says.

-Not all students agree that in-person and online learning is analogous.
-“I experienced both at-home and in-class schooling because my semester got cut short, and I returned home during COVID,” Murphy says.
+But not all students agree that in-person and online learning is analogous.
+“I experienced both at-home and in-class schooling because my semester got cut short, and I returned home during COVID [in 2020],” Murphy says.
 “There were times when it was so hard to wake up to log into class, especially with the time difference [between Alberta and Ontario].”

 She does believe technology will help new students feel connected to their schools, though.
 “I think the internet is such a beautiful tool right now,” she says.
 COVID-19 disrupted the end of her first year, but she still managed to keep in touch with her classmates thanks to discussion boards and group chats—and they stayed in contact over the summer, too.
 That’s why she recommends reaching out to classmates.
 “Feel free to send an awkward little DM and be like, ‘Hi, you don’t know me, but I’m in your class.’
 I guarantee that they’re wanting that message just as much as you’re wanting that companionship.”